 If the disputing parties have not requested mediation, during the pretrial conference the judge may inquire if mediation has been considered.
-Rule 16(cc) (7) of the Alabama Rules of Civil Procedure allows this, as does FRCP.
+Rule 16(c) (7) of the Alabama Rules of Civil Procedure allows this, as does Federal Rules of Civil Procedure.
 The judge should recognize that neither attorney may want to be the first to suggest mediation.
 The judge, in this event, should strongly suggest benefits of mediation.
 If the parties decide to use the mediation process, then an order referring the case to mediation should be entered (see Example Form No. 3).